 Can a Medicare Advantage Plan really be free?
-The answer is yes, and no. There are Medicare Advantage Plans that come with a $0 premium fee.
-This means that there is no additional cost to be enrolled in that specific plan, but this doesn’t mean all Medicare Advantage Plans are the same.
+The answer depends on the plan.
+There are Medicare Advantage Plans that come with a $0 premium fee.
+This means that there is no additional cost for enrollment in that specific policy.
+But this doesn’t mean that all Medicare Advantage Plans are the same.
 Additionally, there might be other things you have to pay for as a part of your plan.

 You may be asking yourself what exactly Medicare Advantage is – but no need to fret!
 With so many insurance options everywhere it can be confusing to try to navigate through them all.
-A Medicare Advantage Plan is not to be confused with regular Original Medicare.
-Medicare Advantage Plans, sometimes referred to as Medicare Part C or MA Plans, are an all inclusive alternative to the previously mentioned Medicare.
-These bundled plans are offered by private companies, with previous approval by Medicare, and include things like Medicare Part A, Medicare Part B, and Medicare Part D. MA Plans cover all Medicare services, as you are still enrolled in Medicare, and some even offer extra coverage.
-The way these plans work is through Medicare paying a fixed amount each month to the MA Plan companies, as long as they follow a set of rules placed by Medicare.
+A Medicare Advantage Plan is not the same as Original Medicare.
+Medicare Advantage (MA or Part C) Plans are an all-inclusive alternative to Original Medicare.
+Private Medicare-approved companies offer these bundled policies.
+They include Medicare Part A, Part B, and Part D benefits.
+MA Plans cover all Medicare services and many offer extra coverage.
+Medicare pays a fixed amount each month to the MA Plan companies, as long as they follow a set of rules placed by Medicare.

 Types of Medicare Advantage Plans

-When considering a Medicare Advantage plan, it should be taken into consideration that there are several types of plans available to consumers.
+When considering a Medicare Advantage plan, look into every single plan type.
 Choosing a plan that aligns best with your needs will help you the most in the long run.

-Most often, a Health Maintenance Organization (HMO) Plan will require you to get care and health services with providers within the plan’s network.
-A couple exceptions might qualify for this rule, like emergency care, out of area urgent care, and out of area dialysis.
-In addition, some plans might allow you to go out of network for certain services at the risk of higher fees.
-HMOs do require policy holders to choose a primary care doctor who will in turn provide referrals for future specialist visits.
+Health Maintenance Organization (HMO) Plans require you to get healthcare services from providers within the plan’s network.
+A few exceptions apply to this rule, like out-of-network emergency care or out-of-network dialysis.
+Some plans might allow you to go out of network for certain services, but at the risk of higher fees.
+HMOs do require policyholders to choose a primary care doctor who will in turn provide referrals for future specialist visits.
 If your concern lies in the realm of drug coverage, find comfort in knowing that most plans do offer this option.

 Under Medicare Advantage Plans there is the Medicare Preferred Provider Organization (PPO) option.
-This option is offered by a private insurance company and provides network doctors, other health care providers, and hospitals.
-Due to this set up, usually those enrolled have to pay less with these in network options.
+This option provides a large network of doctors, hospitals, and specialized healthcare providers.
+Due to this setup, those enrolled usually have to pay less with these in-network options.
 Subsequently, visits to those outside of the network will be more pricey.
 PPOs are usually pretty flexible because they don’t require a primary doctor, resulting in no need for referrals and flexibility to go to any doctor, specialist, health care provider, or hospital within the network.
 Prescription drug coverage depends on the plan chosen.

 Private Fee-for-Service (PFFS) Plans determine how much it will pay doctors, health care providers, and hospitals, and likewise, how much you will pay for care.
-Some PPFS Plans function with a network of providers but not all function this way, some will work with any doctor, provider, or hospital.
+Some PPFS Plans function with a network but others will work with any doctor, provider, or hospital.
 So no need to worry about choosing a primary care doctor or getting referrals.
 Always check with your plan for coverage details, and check with your provider ahead of time to see if they take your insurance plan.
 Usually at the time of the services a copayment or coinsurance amount will have to be paid.
-Drug coverage depends on the plan chosen but in this case if coverage is not included, you can enroll in the Medicare Prescription Drug Plan (Part D).
+Drug coverage depends on the plan chosen, but if it’s not, you can enroll in the Medicare Prescription Drug Plan (Part D).

-Special Needs Plans are another version of Medicare Advantage Plans, but this one does limit its membership to those with specific diseases or characteristics.
+Special Needs Plans are Medicare Advantage Plans specifically for those with specific diseases or characteristics.
 These plans provide tailored benefits, provider choices, and drug formularies that best meet the needs of those they serve.
 SNPs are available to those with a severe or disabling chronic condition, those living in an institution, or people who require home care.
-Each plan is tailored for the condition it is meant to benefit so make sure to pick the one best tailored to your needs.
+Each plan is tailored for the condition it is meant to benefit.
 This plan works with in-network providers and hospitals (except for emergency rooms, urgent care, and out-of-area dialysis).
 Drug coverage is mandatory.
 Most SNPs will require a primary care doctor or a care coordinator to assist you, and both will be necessary for handling referrals to specialists.